 30 October 2021

-Pure price discrimination is a pricing strategy where identical products or services are sold to different market segments at different prices.
+Price discrimination is a pricing strategy where identical products or services are sold to different market segments or individual customers at different prices.

 Common examples of price discrimination are...